Thorfgin/charactercreator2/README.md

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 	DONE:
-	20231003	EXPORT BUILD: Export the current skillset into a downloadable file IMPORT BUILD: Import a local file and set it as the current skillset
+	20231004	EXPORT BUILD: Export the current skillset into a downloadable file IMPORT BUILD: Import a local file and set it as the current skillset
+				LOCALSTORAGE: Store a character under its own name.
+Make it reloadable by a pick-list
 				LOCALSTORAGE: obfuscated the data, to somewhat prevent tinkering
 				BUGREPORT: added option to report bugs